Temporary Orders & Reimbursement Issues in Arizona Divorce Cases

 Temporary Orders are Court orders regarding various issues pending the final trial or settlement.
 These are temporary in nature and are generally extinguished upon the final trial or settlement.
 If an agreement cannot be reached soon after the divorce is filed it is sometimes necessary to file a Petition for Temporary Orders to obtain interim Court orders dividing accounts, granting use of the community residence and to obtain orders regarding payment of community obligations.
 Temporary orders can also address parenting time, child support, spousal maintenance, temporary awards of attorney fees and costs and a myriad of other issues.

 Generally, the community funds are divided equally during or at the end of a divorce.
 If one of the parties withdraws or transfers money out of such accounts during the divorce proceedings they may be in violation of the Court’s Preliminary Injunction and are usually ordered to pay the other party his or her share of such funds.
 Most of the time the parties will just agree to divide the funds in the community accounts equally.
 If a party uses community funds to pay community debts this is generally acceptable.
-The parties can also use community funds to pay their reasonable living expenses and attorney fees.
+The parties can also use community funds to pay their reasonable living expenses and attorney fees, but such payment may have to reimburse the community to such expenditures.
 It is always best to work out an agreement with the other party regarding the division and use of such funds before the parties start spending down the accounts without the other party’s knowledge or consent.